-On our Nepal motorcycle tour a surprise awaits round every corner and there is no better way of experiencing this wonderful country than on a Royal Enfield Bullet.
+On our Nepal motorcycle tour a surprise awaits round every corner and there is no better way of experiencing this wonderful country than on a Royal Enfield Bullet or Himalaya.

 For many, Nepal is paradise on earth – one of the last Shangri-La's.
 A land full of contrasts; from the highest mountains in the world to the steamy jungles of the Indian plains, monasteries and temples, tigers and rhinoceros, Sherpas and Gurkhas, magic and mystery.

 This tour takes place at the end of October, beginning of November – this is the ideal time to visit Nepal with warm daytime temperatures, clear skies and great weather for motorcycling.
 You will get to explore the temples and squares of the Kathmandu valley; ride an elephant and canoe through Chitwan National Park, hoping to see a Rhinoceros or even the elusive Bengal Tiger; visit the birthplace of Buddha at Lumbini; go white water rafting at the superb ‘Borderlands Resort'; journey into the famous Annapurna mountain Conservation Area and remote Mustang region of Nepal.